Categories

 The 10 plagues against Mitsraim (Egypt) were judgments against the false deities of the land, to show the descendants of Yisra’el (Israel) and the people of the land Who was the true God.

-God had told Moshe (Moses) that He would bring the descendants of Yisra’el from Mitsraim with power but that He would also kill the firstborn of Mitsraim.
-Moshe was upset when this didn’t happen immediately.
+God told Moshe (Moses) that He would bring the descendants of Yisra’el out of Mitsraim with power and that He would also kill the firstborn of Mitsraim.
+Moshe was disheartened when this did not happen immediately.

-Now we begin to see the extent of the power that the Lord is going to inflict on Egypt before the descendants of Israel are allowed to leave for good.
-We are to read this story to find out what God had in mind, not what Moshe, Aharon (Aaron) or Pharaoh had in mind.
+Now we begin to see the extent of the power the Lord would unleash on Egypt before the descendants of Israel were permitted to leave for good.
+We are to read this account to understand what God intended—not what Moshe, Aharon (Aaron), or Pharaoh desired.

-“Then the Lord said to Moshe, ‘See, I make you as God to Pharaoh, and your brother Aharon shall be your prophet.'”
-(Ex.
-7:1)
+“Then the Lord said to Moshe, ‘See, I make you as God to Pharaoh, and your brother Aharon shall be your prophet.’”
+(Exodus 7:1)

-God in Hebrew is usually the plural אֱלֹהִים ’elohim (Strong’s lexicon No. H430). ’Elohim can refer to the Lord or pagan deities, depending on the context.
-In this passage, Moshe and Aharon were role-playing God and the Messiah.
-Aharon did all the talking just as when Yeshua was on earth, Yeshua did all the talking.
-Just as Aharon only said what God and Moshe told him to say, Yeshua only said what God told Him to say.
+The Hebrew word for God used here is אֱלֹהִים ’elohim (Strong’s No. H430), which is typically plural and can refer to either the Lord or to pagan deities, depending on context.
+In this passage, Moshe and Aharon were symbolically portraying God and the Messiah.
+Aharon did all the speaking, just as Yeshua did during His time on earth.
+Aharon only spoke what God and Moshe instructed him to say, just as Yeshua only said what the Father told Him to say.

-The purpose of this scenario is for God’s fulfillment of His promise to Abraham, Yitskhak (Isaac) and Ya’akob (Jacob).
+The ultimate purpose of these events was the fulfillment of God’s covenant promise to Abraham, Yitskhak (Isaac), and Ya’akov (Jacob).

-When God “hardened” Pharaoh’s heart — hardened in Hebrew here is אַקְשֶׁה ’aqsheh, from קָשָׁה qasha (H7185), to be hard, dull, insensitive — it is not a reference to Pharaoh’s endurance.
-He gave strength to Moshe in spirit and power.
-Pharaoh’s heart was not hardened against Moshe or Aharon but against God.
-God did that by “answering a fool according to his folly” (Prov.
-26:4) in a sense.
-Pharaoh already had the seeds of arrogance, bitterness and hatred of God in his heart, God just fed it and let it grow into fruition.
+When God “hardened” Pharaoh’s heart—the Hebrew term here is אַקְשֶׁה ’aqsheh, from the root קָשָׁה qasha (H7185), meaning hard, dull, or insensitive—it was not about Pharaoh’s personal endurance.
+God strengthened Moshe in spirit and power.
+Pharaoh’s heart was hardened not against Moshe or Aharon, but against God.
+God did this in accordance with Proverbs 26:4, “Answer a fool according to his folly.”
+Pharaoh already harbored arrogance, bitterness, and hostility toward God; God simply allowed those seeds to come to fruition.

-The plague of blood was inflicted on Egypt, not Goshen.
-The life that was in the Nile died in the blood.
-The blood persisted for seven days and this is the only plague that the Pharaoh controlled the timing.
+The plague of blood struck Egypt but not Goshen.
+Life in the Nile perished in the blood, which persisted for seven days.
+This was the only plague over which Pharaoh had some control regarding its timing.

-When Pharaoh hardened again, Moshe brought up the gnats.
-He did this by striking the ground very hard with his rod, bringing up a cloud of dust.
-The magicians could not duplicate this plague.
+When Pharaoh again hardened his heart, Moshe initiated the plague of gnats by striking the ground with his rod, raising a cloud of dust.
+The magicians could not replicate this sign.

-God’s goal with the 10 plagues was to “kill the ’elohim of Mitsraim,” that which was worshiped.
-The first were the snakes, then the Nile.
+God’s purpose in the plagues was to “strike down the ’elohim of Mitsraim”—everything that was worshiped.
+The first targets were the serpents, then the Nile.

-God made a distinction between the people of Mitsraim and the people of Israel in Goshen.
-God is not a respecter of person but He is trying to teach Pharaoh a lesson and to fulfill the covenant He made to Abraham, Isaac and Jacob.
+God made a clear distinction between the people of Mitsraim and the people of Israel in Goshen.
+While God is no respecter of persons, He used this moment to teach Pharaoh a lesson and to fulfill His covenant with the patriarchs.

 Reader: Jeff.
 Speaker: Richard Agee.
 Summary: Tammy.